Time Perspective In Youth

-I remember as a child, if I was told that I had to wait a year for something, that year seemed like an eternity.
-I’m sure all of us can remember back to the days shortly before we were old enough to qualify to get our drivers license.
-I can remember those days.
-As my sixteenth birthday loomed closer and closer, the wait seemed to become agonizing and unbearable.
+Time perspective changes throughout life.
+As a child, if I had to wait a year for something, that year seemed like an eternity.
+Can you remember the days you were anxiously waiting to be old enough to get a drivers license?
+I remember those days.
+As my sixteenth birthday loomed closer and closer, the wait seemed agonizing.

-As I have continued my journey through life, something that I have discovered is that time is relative.
+Growing old has taught me that time is relative.
 As a child, the span of a year or two seemed like a very long time.
-In contrast, now that I am approaching fifty years of age, a year or two seems to pass in the blink of an eye.
-I look back to the day that my oldest son was born nearly twenty five years ago, and even though that was a quarter of a century ago, the fond memories I have of that day makes it seem like it was yesterday.
-Some days I am asking myself the questions, “Where did time go?
-How did I get to fifty years old so fast?”
+Now that I am in my mid fifties, a year or two seems to pass in the blink of an eye.
+Looking back to the day my oldest son was born, it seems like it was yesterday.
+Some days I am asking myself, “Where did time go?
+How did I get this old so fast?”

-I remember an old decorative plate that my Mother had hanging on the wall of the kitchen when I was a child.
+I remember an old decorative plate my Mother had hanging on the wall of the kitchen when I was a child.
 It wasn’t a particularly attractive plate, but the words on it were powerful.
-I read the words on that old plate one day as a child, and they were forever ingrained in my memory.
+I remember reading the words on that old plate one day as a child.
+They were forever ingrained in my memory.
 The words on the plate were as follows:

 The hands of time are wound but once